1buran/rHttp/README.md

 - Color themes (all used colors and emojis are configurable, see [config section](#config))

 In progress:
+- Kill / Cancel outgoing request (do not need to wait timeout for long time requests if you alredy know that the server will not respond or you've realized that outgoing request wasn't properly configured)
 - Load binary data of upload form from file
 - Config file for change key bindings, default settings